ho-nl/magento2-ReachDigital_Review/README.md

 # Reach Digital Review
 Add pros and cons to reviews.
+For Magento 2.1.x please use version 1.1 of this extension.

 ## Considerations
 Configurations can be found in **Stores > Configuration > Catalog > Product Reviews**.
 From there the module output on the frontend can be enabled/disabled.